JackInSightsV2/Semantic-Media-Compression/04-ethical-considerations/ethical-framework-overview.md

 - Cross-border privacy considerations

 ### [Bias and Fairness Mitigation](bias-fairness-mitigation.md)
-Addresses the multiple sources of bias in semantic media systems and develops comprehensive strategies for ensuring fair representation across diverse populations and cultures.
+Addresses the multiple sources of bias in semantic media systems and develops complete strategies for ensuring fair representation across diverse populations and cultures.

 **Key Topics:**
 - Cultural representation and diversity in semantic models